elastic/kibana/x-pack/plugins/monitoring/dev_docs/how_to/apm_tracing.md

 export ELASTIC_APM_ENVIRONMENT="dev-${USER}"
 ```

-And data will be available on the shared APM cluster at (internal) - to be added to https://github.com/elastic/observability-dev/tree/main/docs
+All data will be available on the shared APM cluster.
+See (internal) https://docs.elastic.dev/kibana-team/data-and-dashboards#kibana-cloud-apm for access information.

 ## For ESS